Dreaming of the Sun: Starting a Herb Garden

 Medicinal qualities: Peppermint is cooling and relaxing.
 It can help calm an upset stomach and relieve tension, and it's delicious as a tea, tincture or glycerite.
 It's a wonderful addition to salads (or cocktails...), too.

-Growing conditions: Peppermint is another plant that can grow well in most conditions, but prefers rich, moist soil that drains well and as much sun as it can get.
+Growing conditions: Peppermint can grow in most conditions, but prefers rich, moist soil that drains well.
+It's happy in full sun to part shade.
 Like lemon balm, peppermint will spread, so keep an eye on it and trim/harvest root shoots as needed.

 How to harvest: Snip the tops thirds of the aerial parts.